Best Time to Visit Kashmir & Ladakh: Seasonal Travel Guide

 Kashmir welcomes tourists the whole year round, offering outdoor activities like skiing in freezing cold to trekking in mild temperatures.

-The best time may depend on your preferences, like the places you want to visit and, activities you wish to try.
+The best time may depend on your preferences, like the places you want to visit and the activities you wish to try.

 If you are planning your Kashmir trip, then you can take the help of these well-designed Kashmir tour packages suitable for everyone.